DataFire/Integrations/integrations/generated/google_doubleclicksearch/README.md

   * productId `string`: The product ID (SKU).
   * productLanguage `string`: The language registered for the Merchant Center feed that contains the product.
 Use an ISO 639 code to specify a language.
   * quantityMillis `string`: The quantity of this conversion, in millis.
-  * revenueMicros `string`: The revenue amount of this TRANSACTION conversion, in micros (value multiplied by 1000000, no decimal).
+  * revenueMicros `string`: The revenue amount of this `TRANSACTION` conversion, in micros (value multiplied by 1000000, no decimal).
 For example, to specify a revenue value of "10" enter "10000000" (10 million) in your request.
   * segmentationId `string`: The numeric segmentation identifier (for example, DoubleClick Search Floodlight activity ID).
   * segmentationName `string`: The friendly segmentation identifier (for example, DoubleClick Search Floodlight activity name).
-  * segmentationType `string`: The segmentation type of this conversion (for example, FLOODLIGHT).
+  * segmentationType `string`: The segmentation type of this conversion (for example, `FLOODLIGHT`).
-  * state `string`: The state of the conversion, that is, either ACTIVE or REMOVED.
+  * state `string`: The state of the conversion, that is, either `ACTIVE` or `REMOVED`.
 Note: state DELETED is deprecated.
   * storeId `string`: The ID of the local store for which the product was advertised.
-Applicable only when the channel is "local".
+Applicable only when the channel is "`local`".
-  * type `string`: The type of the conversion, that is, either ACTION or TRANSACTION.
-An ACTION conversion is an action by the user that has no monetarily quantifiable value, while a TRANSACTION conversion is an action that does have a monetarily quantifiable value.
-Examples are email list signups (ACTION) versus ecommerce purchases (TRANSACTION).
+  * type `string`: The type of the conversion, that is, either `ACTION` or `TRANSACTION`.
+An `ACTION` conversion is an action by the user that has no monetarily quantifiable value, while a `TRANSACTION` conversion is an action that does have a monetarily quantifiable value.
+Examples are email list signups (`ACTION`) versus ecommerce purchases (`TRANSACTION`).

 ### ConversionList
 * ConversionList `object`: A list of conversions.